TA Supervision & Feedback Overview

 Department may also choose to provide a narrative instead of a form.

 The third item in the TA's folio is the Teacher/Course Evaluation, if the TA's assignment is TCE eligible.
-Please make sure that each TA (Types 1 and 2 are required; Type 3 is optional) receives a TCE and that it is kept in the departmental file
+Please make sure that each TA (Types 1 and 2 are required; Type 3 is optional) receives a TCE and that it is kept in the departmental file.

 Mandatory Ongoing Training for TAs

 Continuing TAs are required to attend departmental or college-level professional development activities each term they are employed, at least one of which should be held at or near the beginning of the term.
 TA Coordinators may ask the most experienced TAs to present on their own pedagogical experiences or best practices in the classroom, if they have been guided by faculty in that project.
 Coordinators may also combine this activity with other departments in related disciplines or with similar pedagogy.
 If your College is small, you may hold a College-wide activity.
 For Spring term, you can make this a 2-3 hour workshop for all TAs.
 The course organization meetings for multi-section courses would serve as such an activity if they have a pedagogical component and if all TAs are required to attend and attendance is recorded.
 Each TA, new and returning, is required to attend.

 The beginning-of-semester in-service activity should be held separately from the department’s or college’s New TA Orientation.
 These activities usually occur consecutively and should be scheduled to coordinate with the dates of the University-wide TA Orientation conducted by The Graduate School.